 Making your own nut milks, well shoot, there just isn’t anything out on the market that comes close in flavor.
-The beauty in making your own is that you can control the sweetness (if even desired) or the consistency.
-For instance my husband likes his nut milk a take creamier than milk, almost like a 1/2 & 1/2 consistency.
+The beauty in making your own is that you can control the sweetness (if even desired), flavoring and the consistency.
+For instance my husband likes his nut milk a touch creamier than milk, almost like a 1/2 & 1/2 consistency.
 We like to slightly sweeten ours as well but you don’t have to.

 A friend of ours is spending the next few days with us who is gluten intolerant.
 So this morning I offered him a bowl of gluten-free cereal with some fresh made nut milk.
 He immediately said yes but as I was gathering up the dishes, etc, he politely asked if we had regular milk.
 My husband said yes but asked if he would like to try a swig of the nut milk just to try it.
 He agreed and said, “Oh man, I will have that!”